7mind/izumi/doc/microsite/src/main/tut/izumi.md

 Dependencies
 ------------

-To use, add the following into `project/build.sbt`,
+To use, add the following into `build.sbt`,

 @@@vars